Tefé Holland

 Tefé Holland is a fictional character in comic books published by DC Comics.
-The character is the daughter of Alec Holland/the Swamp Thing and Abby Holland.
+She is the daughter of Alec Holland/the Swamp Thing and Abby Holland.

 Tefé was originally a floating spirit called the Sprout, who tried to find a body from a recently deceased person; she was eventually given a body through Abby Holland having a baby, which was conceived through the Swamp Thing possessing John Constantine and having sex with her.
 Due to Constantine having the demon Nergal's blood in his veins at the time, Tefe is also part demon.
 She eventually became an Earth elemental like her father, beginning a line of human Earth elementals as a new Swamp Thing, having all of her father's powers, but retaining a human appearance.
 She no longer has these powers.

 Publication history

 The Sprout first appeared in Swamp Thing (vol. 2) #65 (October 1987), created by writer-artist Rick Veitch.
 Tefé Holland first appeared in Swamp Thing (vol. 2) #90 (December 1989), created by writer Doug Wheeler and artist Pat Broderick, named after the Brazilian city of Tefé, home of the Parliament of Trees.

 Tefé is the featured character in the third Swamp Thing series from 2000 to 2001, launching the comics career of series writer Brian K. Vaughan.
 The series lasted 20 issues, with two tie-in specials featuring Tefé by Vaughan.